eProsima/Fast-DDS-docs/docs/fastdds/transport/listening_locators.rst

 .. note::

-    In single process deployments where multiple endpoints are created within the same DomainParticipant, each of them will have the same **participantId** but different *unicast locator* ports.
+    In single process deployments where multiple Datareaders and Datawriters are created within the same DomainParticipant, each of them will have the same **participantId** but different *unicast locator* ports.
-    That can lead on participant creation failure if the amount of endpoints to be created reaches the value of :cpp:var:`mutation_tries<eprosima::fastrtps::rtps::BuiltinAttributes::mutation_tries>`, due to exceeding the
+    That can lead on participant creation failure if the amount of Datareaders and Datawriters to be created reaches the value of :cpp:var:`mutation_tries<eprosima::fastrtps::rtps::BuiltinAttributes::mutation_tries>`, due to exceeding
-    maximum amount of mutations of the same **participantId** into different port number for the *unicast locator* creation.
+    the maximum amount of mutations of the same **participantId** into different port number for the *unicast locator* creation.

     Refer to :ref:`this example <wireprotocolconfigqos_example>` for configuring both the **participantId** and the